alexandre-lelain/components-extra/README.md

 ### Step 2

 Import the component you want to use.
-For example, the back-to-top button:
+For example, the `BackToTop` button:

 ```js
 import { BackToTop, StyledProvider } from 'components-extra'